jrfnl/clearPHP/rules/no-useless-return.md

 * `__clone()`
 * `__unset()`

-Also `__autoload`, methods used for autoloading and methods registered for shutdown, have no need to return anything.
+Also `__autoload()` methods used for autoloading and methods registered for shutdown, don't need to return anything.

 The following patterns are considered warnings: